Rewilding Soar Valley's story

 Useful learnings from Rewilding Soar Valley

-Restoring nature through land use changes can happen on every scale – from working, productive land uses to large-scale rewilding.
+Restoring nature through land use changes can happen at every scale – from working, productive land uses to large-scale rewilding.

 Rewilding should benefit local people and communities directly.
 It should always be about choice, as we seek a balance between people and the rest of nature where each can thrive.

-Embedding and connecting up core rewilding areas – within a broader mosaic of land uses – includes support for low-impact mixed forestry, nature-based tourism and high-nature value grazing.
+It is vital to embed and connect up core rewilding areas within a broader mosaic of land uses – and to consider how areas will support low-impact mixed forestry, nature-based tourism and high-nature value grazing.

 • Improved soil health